Novel number two is on its way – here’s the first chapter.

 “Does this look all-right?” she asks, without turning her head.

 Jen works as a waitress in a funky vegetarian restaurant.
-It’s run by some hippy wheeler dealer who certainly doesn’t believe in uniforms but will occasionally ‘buy the girls some kinky outfit to wear’.
+It’s run by some hippy wheeler dealer who certainly doesn’t believe in uniforms but will occasionally ‘buy the kids some kinky outfits to wear’.

 “You look fine Jen,” I say.
 “And I think ‘Never Mind the Bollocks’ is saying something while you serve up the bean goulash.”